From Waiting to Defects: The 8 Wastes of Lean Construction

 1. Defects

 If a designer receives new information that requires them to start their design over from scratch, that’s a defect.
 If a worker on the construction site puts up drywall incorrectly and needs to redo the entire section, that’s a defect.
 Miscommunication can also lead to defects if a team realizes they didn’t properly convey the strategy to those who were tasked with executing the job.
+In the AEC industry, many defects start as information issues before they show up in the field.

 2. Over/Under Production